robatwilliams/knockout-handybits/README.md

 Templating
 ----------
 #### ko.svgTemplateEngine
 Allows named templates to be used for SVG elements.
-Due to use of `innerHtml`, the native template engine currently doesn't support this.
+Due to use of `innerHTML`, the native template engine currently doesn't support this.

 ```html